Are Clothing Subscription Boxes Really Worth It?

 How Stitch Fix, Le Tote, and Fabletics Compare

-Will you actually save money?
+Will you actually save money, though?
 Here we explore the most popular clothing subscription boxes, outlining the costs, the extra fees, and even the billing procedures to determine if these boxes are really worth it.

 Then, you schedule your “fix.”
-This can be a one-time delivery, or you can set regularly scheduled shipments varying from 2 to 3 weeks to every three months.
+This can be a one-time delivery, or you can set regularly scheduled shipments varying from every two to three weeks to every three months.

 The stylist fee for Stitch Fix is $20 per shipment, which can be applied to any item you choose to purchase from your box.
 But, if you choose not to buy, you lose that $20.
-The average cost of a single item in a women’s shipment is around $55, while kids’ items start at $10 per item.
+Prices for men's and women's clothing items range from $25 to $500, while kids’ items start at $10 per item.
 This may be a bit of a budget-buster for some.
-If you choose to purchase everything in your Stitch Fix shipment, you get 25% off the items, in addition to the $20 stylist fee off your order.
+If you choose to purchase everything in your Stitch Fix shipment, you get 25% off the items, in addition to the $20 stylist fee credited toward your order.

 Let’s say each item in your box costs $55.
-That’s a total of $275.
-But buy everything and get 25% off, plus an extra $20 off.
+For a standard box of five items, that’s a total of $275.
+But buy everything and get 25% off, plus an extra $20 off from the stylist fee you already paid.
 This brings your total down to $186.25.
 Not bad.
 Also worth mentioning: shipping and returns are free.

-Costs are a bit higher: it’s $69/month for a regular membership and $79/month for a maternity membership.
+The pricing structure is subscription based: It’s $59/month for a regular membership and $79/month for a maternity membership.
 Shipping and returns are both free.
-If you choose only to rent your clothing, this option can definitely be cheaper, since you’re getting to wear all the items in your tote for the $69 monthly fee.
+If you choose only to rent your clothing, this option can definitely be cheaper, since you’re getting to wear all the items in your tote for the $59 monthly fee.

 While the service doesn’t say exactly how many items are in each tote, let’s say there are five items.
 That’s a $13.80 rental fee per item.
 The costs of this service can definitely increase if you choose to buy the items in your tote.

-For $49.95/month, you become a VIP member.
-This cost goes toward your outfit for that month, which you choose and includes two to three pieces.
+For $49.95 per month, you become a VIP member.
+This cost goes toward your outfit for that month, which includes any item or two-piece outfit of up to $80 that you choose.

 Want to skip that month?
-Log in to your Fabletics account, choose ‘Skip the Month’ by the fifth, and you won’t be charged.
-Each outfit regularly costs around $100, the company says, so VIPers get around a 50% discount.
+Log in to your Fabletics account by the fifth day of the month, choose ‘Skip the Month,' and you won’t be charged.
+Each outfit is worth around $100 at retail, the company says, so VIPers get around a 50% discount.
 First-time VIP buyers get $25 off their first outfit, making their first purchase a mere $25.
 While the value may be there, one has to ask: How many workout outfits do you really need?

 While using clothing subscription boxes may or may not cause you to spend more money on clothing, there are three things to consider when deciding if they are worth your money: